JakeMakesStuff/website/src/pages/blog/neon.md

 When you get to the success screen, you should add this into the `.env.development` file:

 ```
-# Defines the role for the multi-tenant architecture.
+# Defines the role for the database-per-tenant architecture.
 NEON_ROLE_NAME=<role name>
 NEON_ROLE_PASSWORD=<role password>
 ```